davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Majority-Rules Voting

 Let's code up an algorithm where nodes throw out proposals and vote on them, just like in the restaurant example above.
-However, unlike in real life where people  have preferences, we'll code an algorithm where each node has no preference whatsoever.
+However, unlike in real life where people  have preferences, we'll make it so  each node has no preference whatsoever.
 Each node will vote for whichever option it heard about first, and never change its mind.

 To keep things as simpile as possible (for now), let's only allow two values to be proposed.
-Since I’m American, we'll call those options <span style="color:red">red</span> and <span style="color:blue">blue</span>; but these options can stand in for anything: 0 and 1, yes and no, apples and oranges, etc. Supporting only two options is too simplistic to implement real distributed variables, but most of the time in computing, you end up being able to have exactly zero of something, exactly one of something, or any number $N$ of something.
+Since I’m American, we'll call those options <span style="color:red">red</span> and <span style="color:blue">blue</span>; but these options can stand in for anything: 0 and 1, yes and no, apples and oranges, etc. Supporting only two options is too simplistic to implement a real consensus algorithm, but in computing you usually end up being able to have exactly zero of something, exactly one of something, or any number $N$ of something.
 If we can figure out how to have exactly two options, there's probably a way to extend it from 2 to $N$​ options.

 With that, let's start by having each node track its own vote, initially null: